axilis/slack-autotranslator/README.md

 }
 ```

-*When creating guesser configuration keep in mind to only use words and letters that
-are mutually language exclusive.*
+*When choosing words and letters only use those that are mutually language exclusive.*

 ### Running bot